mhanlon/ARKitDemoPlayground/README.md

 # ARKitDemoPlayground

+**Stay Tuned: ARKitDemoPlayground doesn't seem to work on the iOS GM...
+Looking into it...**

 A demo of the ARKit Demo project from Xcode 9 as a Swift Playground

 This is nothing special, in fact, it's the sample project that comes with Xcode 9 for checking out ARKit with SpriteKit.
 Only I chucked it into a playground.